 Team A scores a goal.
-At the end of the goal break requests the Team B coach a time out to extend the time to make a decision whether they shall initiate a coach's challenge or not.
-What shall the referees do?
+At the end of the goal break requests the Team B coach a time out.
+Is it allowed to request a time out at this time?
+Can the coach use the time out to extend the time to make a decision whether they shall initiate a coach's challenge or not?